SGKalugerov/bh-maphack/README.md

 - Removed XP/s tracker
 - Modified "Autofill game" to append a number in case the game name contains only A-Z, so you don't have to start your runs with a number
 - Added stats and base stats display to the player stats menu
+- Increased chest size and made locked chests have orange color on the minimap